GEOG 883: Remote Sensing Image Analysis and Applications - Spring 2020

-GEOG 883: Remote Sensing Image Analysis and Applications - Spring 2020

 GEOG 883: Remote Sensing Image Analysis and Applications

 GEOG 480, 482, 483, or equivalent professional experience.
-A strong working knowledge of ArcGIS Desktop is expected of students who register for this course.
+A strong working knowledge of desktop geospatial software (e.g. ArcGIS) is expected of students who register for this course.

 The course is specifically designed for adult professionals and is offered exclusively through the World Campus and the John A. Dutton e-Education Institute of the College of Earth and Mineral Sciences.
 Students who register in the course for credit will complete an orientation lesson and seven content lessons with corresponding hands-on assignments, quizzes, and online discussions, in addition to a final project.
 Throughout the course, students confront realistic problem scenarios that will test their ability to apply the tools and techniques covered in the course.

 Students who register in the course for credit will complete seven lessons with corresponding hands-on assignments, online discussions, and a final project.
-Throughout the course, students confront realistic problem scenarios that incorporate such skills and concepts as definition of data needs, metadata content standards, data formats and types, and analysis methods.
+Throughout the course, students confront realistic problem scenarios that incorporate such skills and concepts as defining needs, metadata content standards, data formats and types, and analysis methods.